 How Much Catalog Models Get Paid

 The great thing about the modeling industry today is that you don’t have to be defined by a particular style of modeling.
 Many catalog models are also runway or editorial models, and vice versa.
-As well, many models have used catalog work to jumpstart their careers.
+A lot of models have also used catalog work to jumpstart their careers.
 David Gandy spent years working as a catalog model, and even supermodel Karen Elson had a brief stint as a catalog model before she made it big.
-All of this crossing over of divisions gives catalogs a “cool factor” and makes them all the more appealing to the masses, which is something catalogs have come to depend on for their success.
+The crossing over of divisions gives catalogs a “cool factor” and makes them more appealing to the masses—which catalogs depend on for their success.

 Most of the major brands in the United States only work with company-approved modeling agencies in major cities such as New York, Los Angeles, and Miami.
 Catalogs are expensive and time-consuming to shoot, and clients want to feel confident that they’re booking professional models who will show up on time and get the job done right.
 As a model, being signed to an agency means you’ll not only have access to more catalog modeling opportunities but also that the jobs you do book will be legitimate, and you’ll be paid what you deserve.
 It’s a win-win!